 Dismissal - A sanction by which the student is withdrawn from school.
-Such students may only reapply for admission with the approval of the School President.
-Students dismissed for violations of this Code remain responsible for any outstanding balance owed to the school.
+Such students may only reapply for admission with the approval of the Campus President.
+Students dismissed from the school remain responsible for any outstanding balance owed to the school.